reproducible-reporting/stepup-reprep/tests/examples/compile_typst_simple/README.md

-A simple example showing how to compile a document with typst, including dependency tracking.
+A simple example showing how to compile a typst document with RepRep.